-Hard Redemption is a Nashville-based Americana rock 'n roll band that "sounds like Fleetwood Mac and The Rolling Stones doing country!"
+Hard Redemption is a Nashville-based country rock band that "sounds like Fleetwood Mac and The Rolling Stones doing country!"
 They write award-winning songs with beautiful harmonies.

 Frontman is hit songwriter Michael Anderson who played with pop icon Phil Seymour, had a successful solo career with hits like "Sound Alarm" and "God's Been Good To Me", and wrote for Pam Tillis ("Maybe It Was Memphis"), John Fogerty ("No Love In You") and many others in rock, country, and CCM.
 New songs like "Don't Blame It On Love", "Hillbilly Babylon", and "I Found The One" evidence the fire and power of his special anointing as a writer.